zzzprojects/learn-orm/tutorials/efcore-audit/getting-started.md

 ## Features

- - You can use the `Log` method that logs an event immediately
+ - You can use the `Log` method that logs an event immediately.
- - It provides asynchronous versions of the operations that save audit logs
+ - It provides asynchronous versions of the operations that save audit logs.
- - You can also control the creation and saving logic by creating a manual AuditScope
+ - You can also control the creation and saving logic by creating a manual `AuditScope`.
- - It generates an output (`AuditEvent`) for each operation
+ - It generates an output (`AuditEvent`) for each operation.

 ## Audit Scope